stanleyshen2003/Ms.google/README.md

 # Feature
 - memorize 10 previous input records
 - either type or choose from the previous records
+- use invisible files to store records.
+If you have the option "see the invisible files" on, use [the other version](https://github.com/stanleyshen2003/speak-male) or put it into a folder so that your desktop wouldn't become messy.

 # How to use
-- download all the files into a folder
+- download the .exe
 - click on app.exe